phanhaihiep/alembic_pages/_posts/2021-11-05-Uni-St-Gallen.md

 Admission requirements:
 1. University degree with credit 180ETC
 2. GMAT or GRE (you can take the test and give to the school, there is no benchmark but the higher the better)
 3. Your writing paper (could be your thesis in University or Master)
 4. Your CV
 5. Motivation Letter (max 3 pages)

 ### Testimonial:
 Pros:

 • You can have a pre-assessment before official apply, it will help to navigate the profile, save time and cost.
 • State of art programs, elite students and professors, modern facility: green space, large hall, hug library, gym and sport hall.
 • Tuition is ridiculous good.
 • All programs were teaching in English.
 • Career Center is a big plus to bridge you with potential employer.

 Cons:
 • All programs require at least some work experience and if you are too much experience can considering over-qualify.
 • Working-permit is difficult, after study time, your visa will be expired.
 As the school mentioned they also help to prepare a working permit but you should consider as a factor.

 ### Final words:
 I have heard friends take about University St. Gallen, majority they mentioned positive and here today with my own eyes and first impression, I must come here to learn.
 Despite strictly permission of entry and location distance, I could have it a go by applying for a pre-assessment.

+### Updated
+I sent my certification for the pre-assessment and was denied by the school.
+The email drove me a sad morning, I could not think of anything than sadness.
+I thought the school is good and be able to learn here would be unique life experience.
+ALthough this is another brickwall added up to my challeging in Switzerland.
+One a gain, I think of the sentences I just learn in German "Zurückgehen war keine Option und Scheitern kam nicht infrage".
+Keep building, Hiep!